trentlarson/endorser-docs/source/intro.rst

 - Issue credentials about yourself and your community, easily & verifiably.
 This is done based on standards for Verifiable Credentials that use personal public & private keys, with apps to make the process as simple as possible.
 Most other approaches assume mature, centralized credential authorities; there is a place for those, but there are even more uses for an evolving credential system based on existing networks.

-- Share them, then search to network with people you know -- with permissions.
-When credentials are saved to our server, people may then see claims about others -- but only if allowed to see them.
-But there's one further possibility: if someone is two friends away, then your common friend can introduce you.
-This allows for discovery: although you may not have access to other people's claims, if you are linked by a contact then you can use other means to find that information, depending on the comfort level of your shared contact.
-This is all done [local-first](https://www.inkandswitch.com/local-first.html).
+- Share them, then search to network with people you know -- with the right permissions.
+When credentials are saved to our server, people may then see claims about others, if allowed by the originator.
+There's one further possibility: if someone is two friends away, then your common friend can introduce you.
+This allows for discovery: although you may not have access to other people's claims, if you are linked by a contact then you can use other means to find that information; you must communicate with your shared contact some other way to get an introduction.
+This is all done `local-first <https://www.inkandswitch.com/local-first.html>`_.

 Scenarios